bdhmin/cse15l-lab-report/lab-report-5-week-10.md

 MarkdownParse Result:
 `[train.jpg]`

-CommonMark Result:
+Our Implementation Result:
 `[]`

-The string in the md file is supposed to be an image, so CommonMark does not parse the string to a link.
+The string in the md file is supposed to be an image, so we do not parse the string to a link.
 However, MarkdownParse falsely identifies the string as a link, missing the `!`.

 This will require checking the index before finding `[`, but also making sure the index of `[` is not 0, since 0 - 1 = -1—this can result in an error.